zzz0121/TV_FT/docs/tutorial_en.md

 2. If your network supports IPv6, you can modify the configuration: `ipv6_support = True` (GUI: check skip IPv6 detection) to skip the support check.
 3. Enabling keyword search (disabled by default) will significantly increase the update time, not recommended to enable.
-4. For ordinary users, please pay attention to whether there are changes in configuration items when updating the program version.
-   If the configuration is not updated in time, it may cause problems that are difficult to troubleshoot.
-5. For advanced users, when creating user_config.ini, you can only enter the configuration items you want to modify, without copying all config.ini.
-Note that the `[Settings]` above the configuration file must be retained, otherwise the custom configuration below will not take effect.
-(Technical details: ini section needs to be consistent, user_config.ini overwrites the configuration of the same section and id in config.ini)

 #### Similarly, you can customize subscription sources, blacklists, and whitelists (it is recommended to copy files and rename them with the